wp-plugins/wp-fastest-cache/readme.txt

 == Screenshots ==

+1. Performance Comparison
-1. Without Cache
+2. Without Cache
-2. With Cache
+3. With Cache
-3. Main Page
+4. Main Page
-4. Delete All File Page
+5. Delete All File Page
-5. All cached files are deleted at the determinated time
+6. All cached files are deleted at the determinated time
-6. Block caching for post and pages (TinyMCE)
+7. Block caching for post and pages (TinyMCE)
-7. Block caching for post and pages (Quicktags)
+8. Block caching for post and pages (Quicktags)
-8. Clean cached files via admin toolbar easly
+9. Clean cached files via admin toolbar easly
-9. Exclude page
+10. Exclude page

 == Changelog ==